 Apart from providing the extraordinary design in flagships, the company has amazed us by providing an elegant design and adequate build material in lower-end devices too, and this phone is a superb example of Huawei’s craftsmanship in an affordable price.

+Despite having a plastic body embedded in a metal frame, Huawei Y5 Prime 2018 looks stunning and also fits in hands pretty well.
 On the front, the phone includes a Fullview display with minimum bezels to feast your eyes.
 Above the display, a selfie camera is placed on the right side of the earpiece.
 The phone doesn’t include a dedicated speaker instead uses the earpiece as the speaker which exhibits a rather poor sound.

-The phone only weighs a 145g and surprisingly even with a big screen, it doesn’t feel hefty at all.
+The phone only weighs 145g and surprisingly even with a big screen, it doesn’t feel hefty at all.
 The back of the phone is slightly curved from the edges to attain a better grip.

 It looks Huawei is on a mission with the new bezel-less trend in the industry and stands among the first smartphone manufacturers to bring a minimum bezel design to its entry-level lineup.

 The 5.45-inch LCD display produces a 720 x 1440 resolution that sums up to 295 PPI.
-The screen stretches to 18:9 aspect ratio with 73.8% screen to body ratio giving you enough screen space to enjoy your media.
+The screen stretches to an 18:9 aspect ratio with a 73.8% screen to body ratio giving you enough screen space to enjoy your media.

-Huawei Y5 Prime 2018 comes with EMUI 8.0.0 skin on top of Android 8.1 Oreo out of the box.
+Huawei Y5 Prime 2018 comes with EMUI 8.0 skin on top of Android 8.1 Oreo out of the box.
 Huawei has somehow managed to stuff their phones with preinstalled bloatware like unnecessary apps and games.

 However, the phone includes all the goodies we have earlier seen on EMUI like the power saving mode and the home screen style options.
-We also have a night light mode that spreads an amber colored tint over the screen to assist you in reading mode.
+We also have a night light mode that spreads an amber-colored tint over the screen to assist you in reading mode.

-Performance & Battery
+Performance and Battery

 Huawei Y5 Prime 2018 comes with a 3020 mAh battery, and with low-end internals we expected the battery to last longer than its older sibling, Y7 Prime 2018.

-Thankfully the battery of Huawei Y5 Prime 2018 is not as awful as the performance of this phone.
+Thankfully the battery of the Huawei Y5 Prime 2018 is not as awful as the performance of this phone.

 Measuring the phone’s discharging rate on heavy usage was also a fair compensation after its poor performance.
 Playing games, online browsing, and heavy multitasking although stuffed up the phone pretty bad and it had to be restarted, yet it did not lose as much battery as expected.
 The phone lost 23% battery in 1 hour of heavy usage while connected to a 4G network.

 Being an entry-level device, Huawei Y5 Prime doesn’t have much to offer in the camera compartment.
-Camera specs, however, are identical to that of Honor 7s.
-The phone bears a 13 MP rear sensor and a 5 MP snapper at the front along with LED flash to tone your selfies.
+Camera specs, however, are identical to that of Honor 7S.
+The phone bears a 13 MP rear sensor and a 5 MP snapper at the front along with an LED flash to tone your selfies.

 Not only the specs are identical, but the camera result of Huawei Y5 Prime 2018 also resembles that of the Honor 7s.
 It takes average photos in plenty of light with a subject in close range but loses detail in landscape shots in auto mode.